jceha/jceha.github.io/grad_school.md

 </style>

-Having worked in numerous academic labs, with various advisors, and in different countries, I've learned a lot about the experience and am happy to share with those interested generally in grad school, or if you have questions about specific advisors, universities, or labs!
-There are a number of things I wish I had known before starting, which can impact your overall experience and what you will get out of doing a grad program.<br>
+Having worked in academic and industry labs in various disciplines, and in different countries, I've learned a lot about the experience and am happy to share with those interested generally in grad school, or if you have questions about specific advisors, universities, or labs.<br>
 <br>
-Please feel free to connect with me if you're curious, and I'd be happy to share my experiences, advice, and resources with you!
+Please feel free to connect with me if you're curious, and I'd be happy to share my experiences and resources with you!